Delivery (commerce): Consumer goods delivery

 Most consumer goods are delivered from a point of production (such as a factory or farm) through one or more points of storage (warehouses) to a point of sale (such as retail stores or online vendors), where the consumer buys the good and is responsible for its transportation to point of consumption.
 There are many variations on this model for specific types of goods and modes of sale.
 Products sold via catalogue or the Internet may be delivered directly from the manufacturer or warehouse to the consumer's home, or to an automated delivery booth.
 Small manufacturers may deliver their products directly to retail stores without warehousing.

 Some manufacturers maintain factory outlets which serve as both points of storage and points of sale, selling products directly to consumers at wholesale prices, although many retail stores falsely advertise as factory outlets.
 Building, construction, landscaping and like materials are generally delivered to the consumer by a contractor as part of another service.
 Some highly perishable or hazardous goods, such as radioisotopes used in medical imaging, are delivered directly from manufacturer to consumer.

 Home delivery is often available for fast food and other convenience products, e.g. pizza delivery.
 Sometimes home delivery of supermarket goods is possible.
 A milk float is a small battery electric vehicle (BEV), specifically designed for the delivery of fresh milk.
-A new form of delivery is emerging on the horizon of the internet age: Delivery by the crowd e.g. crowd delivery.
+A new form of delivery is emerging on the horizon of the internet age: delivery by the crowd.
 In this concept, an individual not necessarily contracted by the vendor performs the delivery of goods to the destination.
 Sometimes, private courier companies will also deliver consumer goods on a regular basis for companies like E-commerce businesses.
 In the 2010s and 2020s, a number of companies started using gig workers driving their own vehicles rather than permanent employees driving company vehicles to make deliveries of groceries, food, and general retail items.
 Drivers typically sign up and get work assignments using a smartphone app.
 Arrangements range from producers and deliveries made by separate companies (such as with Uber Eats, DoorDash and GrubHub) to in-house deliveries only (such as Amazon Flex, although Amazon also uses contracted delivery companies in Amazon-branded vehicles), to a mixture (such as Walmart Spark, which delivers both Walmart and third-party products).